rstagg2020/insect-dewi/README.md

 ## Shared Foundation: The DeWi Architecture (`models/dewi.py`)

-All four pipelines are built on top of the custom **DeWi** ("Deep-Wide") class.
-This is not a plain ResNet50.
-It is a heavily modified ResNet50 with a dual-stream projection network attached.
+All four pipelines are built on top of the custom **DeWi** ("Deep-Wide") class; a heavily modified ResNet50 with a dual-stream projection network attached.

 ### 1. Convolutional Backbone (ResNet50)

 The backbone is a standard ResNet50 with Bottleneck residual blocks arranged as `[3, 4, 6, 3]` blocks across four stages (Layer1–Layer4).
 The input is a 3-channel RGB image at **384×384 pixels**.
-The initial `conv1` applies a 7×7 convolution with stride 2, immediately followed by Batch Normalization and ReLU, and then a 3×3 MaxPool with stride 2.
+The initial `conv1` applies a 7×7 convolution with stride 2, followed by Batch Normalization and ReLU, and then a 3×3 MaxPool with stride 2.
 This reduces the spatial dimensions to 96×96 before passing through the four residual stages.

 | Stage | Output Channels | Spatial Size (at 384px input) | Blocks |
 |-------|----------------|-------------------------------|--------|